Erythrina, Coral Tree: Planting and Care

 During the first few years, it’s best to monitor watering in summer.
 This bush enjoys cool soil in summer.
 Throughout the warm season, water abundantly and regularly to keep the base cool but never waterlogged.
 Allow the soil to dry out between waterings.

-While it likes its roots cool in summer, the Erythrina appreciates a good protective blanket bog at its base during the cold season.
-Mulch generously (about 30 cm deep) around the stump in autumn to protect it from frost, especially during the first few winters.
-With annual hard pruning and a thick layer of mulch, it will be better able to withstand the cold.
+While it likes its roots to stay cool in summer, the Erythrina appreciates a good protective blanket bog at its base during the cold season.
+Apply a generous mulch (about 30 cm deep) around the stump in autumn to protect it from frost, especially in the first few winters.
+With annual hard pruning and a thick layer of mulch, it will be better equipped to withstand the cold.

 An application of organic fertiliser once or twice a year in spring and autumn is recommended.